RgbTrouw/Visual-Memory/README.md

 This program is aimed at identifying (similar) images.

 A  set of pictures are stored as small 34x34 icons which serve as visual memory.
+(Mysql Database storage is planned for a future release)

 The new version simplifies the pic identification process by running a pixelwise color comparison function alone (regardless of background color or contrast).

-Mysql Database storage is planned for a future release.

 A (+/-) color tolerance integer variable is used within the process.